inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 The last time I saw him he was walking down Lover's Lane holding his own hand.
 		-- Fred Allen
 heavy, adj.:
-	Seduced by the chocolate side of the force.
+	Seduced by the chocolate si of the force.
-Losing your drivers' license is just God's way of saying "BOOGA, BOOGA!" nolo contendere:
+Losing your drivers' license is just God's way of saying "BOOGA, BOOGA!" nolo contenre:
 	A legal term meaning: "I didn't do it, judge, and I'll  do it again."
 One Bell System - it used to work before they installed the Dimension!
-I would rather be a serf in a poor man's house and be above ground than reign among the dead.
+I would rather be a serf in a poor man's house and be above ground than reign among the ad.
-		-- Achilles, "The Odessey", XI, 489-91
+		-- Achilles, "The Ossey", XI, 489-91
 The sprung doors parted and I staggered out into the lobby's teak and flicker.
 Uniformed men stood by impassively like sentries in their trench.
-I slapped my key on the desk and nodded gravely.
-I was loaded enough to be unable to tell whether they could tell I was loaded.
+I slapped my key on the sk and nodd gravely.
+I was load enough to be unable to tell whether they could tell I was load.
 Would they mind?
-I was certainly too loaded to c.
-I moved to the door with boxy, schlep-shouldered strides.
+I was certainly too load to c.
+I moved to the door with boxy, schlep-shoulred stris.
 -- Martin Amis, _Money_
 Soldiers who wish to be a hero
 Are  zero,
 But th who wish to be civilians,
 They run into the millions.
 Stupidity, like virtue, is its own reward.
-Correspondence Corollary:
+Corresponnce Corollary:
-	An experiment may be considered a success if no more than half your data must be discarded to obtain correspondence with your theory.
+	An experiment may be consired a success if no more than half your data must be discard to obtain corresponnce with your theory.
 The meek don't want it.
 Never try to explain computers to a layman.
 It's easier to explain sex to a virgin.